 There are two theories as to how this potent cocktail got its name.
 One, it was named after Ernesto de la Cruz, a diminutive Filipino action star from the 1970s known by his screen name “Weng Weng”.
 Two, it’s named after the Filipino slang term for getting utterly shit-faced, which is also “weng weng”.

 Whatever its origin, be careful when you order this drink.
-Ren and I had it in Boracay many years ago and we still don’t remember how we got back to our hotel.
+We’ve had it in Boracay many years ago and we still don’t remember how we got back to our hotel.

 FINAL THOUGHTS ON FILIPINO DRINKS